syncfusion-content/java-file-format-docs/java-file-formats/word-library/getting-started.md

 {% endtabs %}

 A table is another important element in the Word that contains a set of paragraphs arranged in rows and columns.
-You can create a simple as well as a complex table by using the Essential DocIO’s API.
+You can create a simple as well as a complex table by using the Essential DocIOâ€™s API.
 The following code example creates a simple table and adds content to it.
 Each table cell must contain at least one paragraph.

 {% tabs %}